tulu1688/MLCourses/HandOnML/notes.md

 ```
 ## R code
 - Simple linear regression in R auto support feature scaling -> no need to implement feature scaling
-- Use `lm` (linear modal) function in R to do the simple linear regression
+- Use `lm` (linear model) function in R to do the simple linear regression
 - Use `summary(regressor)` function to see statistically info of the modal
 - Use `predict` function to predict the test set
 ```